stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 Now, let's dive into the changes! 🏊‍♂️

-## 📦 ESM support for NodeJS based test runners
+## 📦 ESM support for NodeJS-based test runners

-As stated in the introduction, StrykerJS v6 brings official support for ESM.
+As stated in the introduction, StrykerJS v6 brings official support for ESM projects.

 With ESM, you can use `import` and `export` statements.
 NodeJS has supported ESM since version 12.
 Browsers have gradually been adding support since 2017, and all major browsers support it by now.
 I recommend watching [Gil Tayar's introduction to ESM](https://www.youtube.com/watch?v=Zyoztl_7l7g) when you want to brush up on the ESM basics.